PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     You will then end up at another `Skillet Generator` page where you will need to choose some NGFW configuration options to pull from in a couple of drop-down menus.
 Under the `Pre-Configuration Source` menu, choose the baseline configuration.
-    Under the `Post Configuration Source` menu choose your modified configuration that you want to get the difference between.
+    Under the `Post Configuration Source` menu choose your modified configuration that you want to get the config difference between.
     After the correct files are chosen hit **Submit**.

     .. image:: /images/set_command_tutorial/pre_post_choose_cli.png